JohnDeved/fasting-notes/README.md

 - Reddit describes a "Woosch" effect.
   - The name we give to a very common occurrence where you are eating right and doing everything you are supposed to do but no weight loss happens for several days and then all of a sudden, you lose 3-5 lbs. in a single night.
 - Video "[Willpower is for Losers](https://www.youtube.com/watch?v=k2Wcu6aGyz8)"
+  - if you want to archive something and actually want manage to archive it, it should require as little willpower to do it as possible.
+  - you can put yourself in a situation where the things you want to do require way less willpower to archive.
+  - an applied example might be. only buy ketogenic groceries, that way you will not have to use constant willpower to NOT eat something with sugar or carbs at home.
+Because you will not have the option.

 ## Experimental Research
 - Carb Blockers?